netbeast/bigfoot/README.md

 specified any skill or topic that it can work as.
 So let's move on now.

 # Skills
-We can now already expose a webview for our connected device to a Bigfoot compatible software:
+With skills we plan to refer the capabilities of what an accessory can do.
+For example, the simplest interface we can implement is a webview for Bigfoot compatible software:

 ```js
 // node/samples/webapp